 Bankruptcy and loans to family and friends

-• Paid back a loan to someone you know in the last two years
+• You paid back a loan to someone you know in the last two years

-• Given away or sold anything of value to someone you know in the last five years
+• You sold anything valuable to someone you know in the last five years

-• Borrowed money from someone and agreed to pay it back after your bankruptcy
+• You agreed to pay back money lent to you after bankruptcy

 The rules around debt relief orders (DRO) have changed.
 These changes could benefit those considering an insolvency solution like bankruptcy.
 Please take a look at the changes, as for some people a DRO will be a cheaper alternative to full bankruptcy.